jagregory/abrash-black-book/README.md

 You need to have the following software installed and on your `PATH` before you begin:

-  * [pandoc](http://johnmacfarlane.net/pandoc/) for Markdown to HTML and Epub conversion.
+  * [pandoc](http://johnmacfarlane.net/pandoc/) version 2.0 or greater for Markdown to HTML and Epub conversion.
   * [kindlegen](http://www.amazon.com/gp/feature.html?docId=1000765211) for Epub to Mobi conversion.

 To generate an e-reader friendly version of the book, you can use `make` with one of the following options: